jpaugh/braille-converter/README.md

 # How to use

-Using it is as easy as pie, but it does require that you have Python installed--at least for the time being.
-Just download the project as a [zip file](https://github.com/jpaugh64/braille-converter/zipball/master), then unzip it, and run the 'gui.py' file in Python.
+Using it is as easy as pie, but it does require that you have [Python](www.python.org) installed--at least for the time being.
+Just download the project as a
+[zip file](https://github.com/jpaugh64/braille-converter/zipball/master),
+then unzip it, and run the 'gui.py' file in Python.
 (This should work by double-clicking on it.
-If not, run it from the terminal.)
+If not, follow the command line instructions below, but type  `python gui.py` instead of `python braille.py`.)

 # How to use from the command line